JordiSpranger/HEIC-to-PNG-Converter/README.md

 # HEIC-to-PNG-Converter
 Convert HEIC images to PNG format using this Python script.
 Leveraging the pillow and pillow-heif libraries, it processes multiple images concurrently.
 Simply place your HEIC files in a folder, run the script, and get PNGs in a new png subfolder.
 Perfect for batch processing on any system with Python.

-# HEIC to PNG Converter

-This repository contains a Python script to convert HEIC images to PNG format.
-The script uses the `pillow` and `pillow-heif` libraries for efficient image processing.

 ## Prerequisites

 Make sure you have Python installed on your system.
 You can download it from [python.org](https://www.python.org/).